Have a question? Explore our Insurance FAQS , Policy FAQS , & Claims and Repairs FAQS.

 Bingle's Comprehensive Car Insurance provides cover for a range of scenarios, including theft and vandalism.
-Our Third Party Property Car Insurance product does not cover theft or vandalism - it only provides cover for other people's cars and property if you are the at fault driver.
+Our Third Party Property Car Insurance product does not cover theft or vandalism - it only provides cover for accidental damage to other people's cars and property if you (or someone using your car with your permission) are the at fault driver.
 Bingle does not offer a Third Party Fire and Theft product (we only have Third Party Car Insurance) so if you want cover if your car is stolen, you might want to take a look at our Comprehensive Car Insurance.

 You can add Windscreen and Glass cover when you get a quote for Comprehensive Car Insurance (not available as an optional extra for Third Party Car Insurance.)
 You can also add it to your existing car insurance policy by logging in to self-service.